Submissions

 There will be two levels of hierarchy of subtitles: one in small caps black and the other one in italics (neither should be numbered).
 In case of words in other languages distinct from the manuscript’s original they should be in italic.
 Acronyms need to be indicated by their full equivalence on its first use.

-Figures and tables
+Figures

 Quotes and bibliographic references